vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

 ### Builders

 These are the entrypoints of the app's functionality.
 In fact, all implementation must relate to the builders declared on the manifest, and live inside a folder with the corresponding name.

-For example, if I want to **develop React components** on an app, I should use the builder `react@3.x`, declaring it on the manifest:
+For example, if you want to **develop React components** on an app,  you should use the builder `react@3.x`, declaring it on the manifest:

 ```json
     "builders": {